Ahi Tuna Tartare w/ Avocado, Crispy Shallots & Soy-Sesame Dressing (..and a little update)

 • To assemble: Mold the avocado using a 3-inch tartlet ring or cube mold.
 Mold the tuna tartare on top of the avocado and finish with the crispy shallots.
 Lift off the ring and drizzle the dressing around.

-1. stacey snacks said:
+• stacey snacks

 haha.. did you look at the screen upside down?
 The avocado is supposed to be at the bottom. :)